ksandeep18/MachineLearning/README.md

 # 📁 Machine Learning (ML + DL + Projects)

 Welcome to my **Machine Learning** repository!
-This folder is structured to help me (and others) learn and revise key **Machine Learning** and **Deep Learning** concepts with solid theory, clean implementation, and practical projects — all aimed toward **placement preparation over the next 3 months** 🚀.
+This folder is structured to help learn and revise key **Machine Learning** and **Deep Learning** concepts with solid theory, clean implementation, and practical projects — all aimed toward **placement preparation over the next 3 months** 🚀.

 ---